×

 The bottom line?

-With perfect breaks, beaches, and surf schools, you should immediately book a trip to Costa Rica if you’re curious about learning to surf.
-The best part?
-Every school and instructor guarantees you’ll get up—even on the first day.
+With perfect breaks, beaches, and surf schools, Costa Rica is one of the best places in the world to learn to surf.
+Every school and instructor guarantees you’ll get up — even on the first day.